Mel Brooks: 1944–1946: World War II service

+Along the roadside, you'd see bodies wrapped up in mattress covers and stacked in a ditch, and those would be Americans, that could be me.
+I sang all the time ...
+I never wanted to think about it ...
+Death is the enemy of everyone, and even though you hate Nazis, death is more of an enemy than a German soldier.

 Stationed in Saarbrücken and Baumholder, the battalion was responsible for clearing booby-trapped buildings and defusing land mines as the Allies advanced into Nazi Germany.
-Brooks was tasked with land mine location; defusing was done by a specialist.
-Brooks has stated that when he heard Germans singing over loudspeakers, he responded by singing American-Jewish singer Al Jolson's hit "Toot, Toot, Tootsie (Goo' Bye!)" into a bullhorn.
+Brooks was tasked with land-mine location; defusing was done by a specialist.
+Brooks has stated that when he heard Germans singing over loudspeakers, he responded by singing Jewish American singer Al Jolson's hit "Toot, Toot, Tootsie (Goo' Bye!)" into a bullhorn.

 Brooks spent time in the stockade after taking an anti-Semitic heckler's helmet off and smashing him in the head with his mess kit.
-His unit constructed the first Bailey bridge over the Roer River, later building bridges over the Rhine river.
-In April 1945, Brooks's unit conducted its last reconnaissance missions in the Harz mountains, Germany.
+His unit constructed the first Bailey bridge over the Roer River, later building bridges over the Rhine River.
+In April 1945, Brooks's unit conducted its last reconnaissance missions in the Harz Mountains, Germany.
+Brooks's brothers also served; Lenny spent 19 months in a POW camp after his plane was shot down.

-With the end of the war in Europe, Brooks joined the Special Services as a comic touring Army bases and he was made acting corporal, put in charge of entertainment at Wiesbaden, and performed at Fort Dix.
+With the end of the war in Europe, Brooks joined the Special Services as a comic touring Army bases, and he was made acting corporal, put in charge of entertainment at Wiesbaden, and performed at Fort Dix.
 In June 1946, Brooks was honorably discharged from the Army as a corporal.